AwkwardTurtle42/AwkwardTurtle42.github.io/CharacterCreation.markdown

 [Choose a Calling](/Callings/).

-You may want to make tweaks to a Calling’s abilities or items to make it fit your concept.
-Talk with the GM and look at the [Cast & Crew](/Cast/) to see examples of modified Callings.

 ### Core Ability

 Your Calling grants you a Core Ability that forms the basis of your character’s power.